servo/tendril/README.md

 nodes and attribute values) used `String` until the recent zero-copy parsing work ([PR #60][], [PR #114][]).

-I've started designing an owned, non-interned string type for html5ever, that would eventually replace both `String` and `IOBuf` in this capacity.
+`Tendril` is an owned, non-interned string type for html5ever, that will eventually replace both `String` and `IOBuf` in this capacity.
 It could also find use in other Rust programs dealing with either text or binary data.

-## Requirements and solutions
+## Implemented

 ### Zero-copy parsing